daranzolin/OLDdaranzolin.github.io/_posts/2017-01-21-shepherdfairey.markdown

 There's raw power in these images.
 Each is a portrait of American individuality.
 Each exudes a quiet serenity and hidden strength.
 They are somehow so alike, yet also so remarkably distinct.
 At a glimpse they appear angelic, but on closer inspection they bear the unmistakeable contours of human experience.
-Tough to explain, but am I crazy if I detect at least a modicum of sadness behind each expression?
+Impossible to explain, but do I detect at least a modicum of sadness behind each expression?

 A good--but admittedly artificial--way to further examine the portraits' unity and disunity is to watch them fade into and out of each other.